cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 batctl if
 ```

 If it all looks good, exit the `ssh` session, disconnect your laptop/PC from the wireless device (but keep it running nearby), and **go ahead and configure at least one other node**.
 This can be done manually just like you've just configured the current node.
-However, if your other mesh nodes are identical to the one you have already configured--that is, it is the same brand, model, and it is running the same OpenWrt version--then you can simply **copy the modified files** and then **paste them on the `/etc/config/` dir of the new device**.
+However, if your other mesh nodes are identical to the one you have already configured--that is, it is the same brand, model, and it is running the same OpenWrt version--then you can simply **copy the modified files** and then paste them on the `/etc/config/` directory of the new device.
 To copy all such files from the configured device to your laptop/PC current directory, you can use `scp`, as follows:

 ```
-scp -r root@IP_MESH_NODE:/etc/config ./
+scp -r root@192.168.1.1:/etc/config ./
 ```

 which should create a `config` dir on your laptop/PC that has all the config files from the already configured device.
-Then, it's just a matter of doing the reverse process on the unconfigured devices:
+Then, once connected to another default OpenWrt device, it's just a matter of doing the reverse operation, as follows:

 ```
+scp -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null \
-scp -r ./config/* root@IP_NEW_MESH_NODE:/etc/config/
+  -r ./config/* root@192.168.1.1:/etc/config/
 ```

-Because we're starting SSH sessions with *different machines* using the *same IP addr* (`192.168.1.1`), it's quite possible that your SSH client will complaint about the authenticity of the host at `192.168.1.1`.
-To get rid of this message, simply remove the relevant entry in your user's `known_hosts` file or delete it altogether.
-On Linux distros, such file can be found at `~/.ssh/known_hosts`--that is, the `ssh` folder for your current user.
+Because we are starting SSH sessions with different machines that have the same IP address (`192.168.1.1`), we can include `-o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null` to disable checking the `known_hosts` file and redirect discovery of the new key to `/dev/null` instead of your user's `known_hosts`.
+Alternatively, you can manually edit or delete your user's `known_hosts` file, which is usually found at `~/.ssh/known_hosts`.
 {: .notice--warning }

 Afterwards, `ssh` into one of the configured mesh nodes and type